 Flooding has always been a concern for property owners around the country, especially for those living in coastal areas and floodplains.
 While flood damage may occur anywhere (because of torrential rain, snowmelt, drainage problems, etc.), the risk of flooding in lowland areas adjacent to water is much higher than that in inland, high-altitude regions.
 For this reason, such high-risk areas have been identified as Special Flood Hazard Areas and the communities located there have been encouraged to participate in the National Flood Insurance Program (NFIP) that aims to reduce the socio-economic impact of flooding by providing affordable insurance options and promoting the adoption of effective floodplain management regulations.

 Knowing whether you’re in a hazardous flood zone or not will help you determine how likely you are to experience flood damage to your home or business and what kind of flood insurance coverage you need.
-The more information you have, the better prepared you’re going to be in the unfortunate event of a disaster.
+The more information you have, the better prepared you’re going to be in the unfortunate event of a flood cleanup disaster.

 What Is a Flood Zone?